mlaloux/PyShp-as-Fiona--with-geo_interface-/README.md

 PyShp as Fiona (with geo_interface)

-The great advantage of Fiona (Sean Gillies) is its ability to quickly examine the contents of a shapefile as dictionaries or write a shapefile in the same way, thanks to  iterators:
+One of the great advantages of **Fiona** (Sean Gillies) is its ability to quickly examine the contents of a shapefile as dictionaries or write a shapefile in the same way, thanks to  iterators:

     import fiona
     f = fiona.open('point.shp')